chenhao392/single_cell_analysis_demo/README.md

 ``multiVI_integration_colab.ipynb``
 >This notebook is an extension of the multiVI integration analysis above, where the full RNA-seq and ACAC-seq datasets are integrated using google Colab with GPU support.
 In addition, the cell types are annotated using scANVI's seed cell labeling protocol.

-### Joint modeling using GLUE and gene regulatory inference
+### Joint modeling using GLUE and gene regulatory network inference
 ``GLUE_multimodal_integration_and_scenic_GRN_inference.ipynb``
 >This notebook takes in the mentioned scATAC-seq and scRNA-seq datasets and motif information from Jasper database, builds an integrated embedding model and infers gene regulatory network using this model and scenic package.